hashicorp/terraform/website/source/docs/internals/providers/schema.html.md

 Sometimes properties need to be set on Resources when they’re created, and can’t be changed after.
-For example, you need to decide which region you want a compute instance in before you stand it up, and once you create it, you can’t change it&mdash;you can only tear down that instance and stand up a new one.
+For example, you need to decide which region you want a compute instance in before you stand it up, and once you create it, you can’t change it-you can only tear down that instance and stand up a new one.

 To help in this common scenario, Resources properties have a `ForceNew` property that, when set to `true`,  indicates to Terraform that if it notices a